junecastillote/junecastillote.github.io/_posts/2021-07-19-ntpasswd-usb.md

 ## Requirements

 1. An empty USB flash drive.
 2. A Windows computer where you'll create the bootable USB.
+This tutorial will be using a Windows 10 PC.
 3. Download the [NTPasswd USB installer](https://pogostick.net/~pnh/ntpasswd/usb140201.zip).
 As of this writing, the latest installer file name is *usb140201.zip*.

 ## Creating the NTPasswd Bootable USB Drive